 The EESC had considered it regrettable that the 2007 IGC, like the 2004 IGC, did not fulfil the expectations of a greater involvement of Europe's citizens and democratic participation.
 The EESC however has endorsed the content of the Lisbon Treaty as it preserves the main achievements of the Constitutional Treaty, which it had strongly supported.
 The Lisbon Treaty is a step forward in ensuring more effective and more democratic institutions in an enlarged Union, and equipping the EU with the wherewithal to meet the challenges facing it.
 The EESC was particularly pleased that the provisions of the Constitutional Treaty on the democratic life of the European Union, including those relating to participatory democracy and the role of the social partners, had been retained in full.

 Thus, the entry into force of the Lisbon treaty opened a new era for the participation of citizens and their representative organisations in policy-shaping and decision-making processes of the European Union with a view to reinforcing the democratic legitimacy of European institutions and their work and activities.

 The EESC and the Treaty of Lisbon – questions and answers

-How will the role of the EESC change following the implementation of the Treaty of Lisbon?
+How has the role of the EESC changed following the implementation of the Treaty of Lisbon?
 How do the Treaty's provisions affect social and civil dialogue, consultations between European social partners and more participation by organised civil society in general in EU affairs?
 Download the document.